 Minor sickness and school attendance

 If your child is unwell on a school day, please always contact the school in the morning to let staff know.
+Please report your child's absence in one of the following ways:

 If your child is absent from school for three or more days, or is often absent for short spells, the school staff may ask you to present a doctor’s note to verify the reason for the absence.
 A letter from a parent is needed when;